William Piguenit: Career

 In 1850 he became a draftsman with the Tasmanian Lands & Survey Department, working in particular on the Geological Survey of Tasmania.
 During this employment Piguenit provided lithographic illustrations for The Salmon Ponds and vicinity, New Norfolk, Tasmania.
 He took painting lessons from Scottish immigrant artist Frank C. Dunnett (1822–1891).
 Until he got a good price for a painting from Sir James Agnew, the Premier of Tasmania, he had little success as a painter.
 Piguenit left public service in 1873 to devote his time to painting.
 His painting of Tasmanian landscapes soon brought favourable reviews.
 He was a participant in the exploration, description and surveying of the western part of Tasmania.
 The paintings he produced of western Tasmania were purchased by the Tasmanian government under a special act of parliament.

 New South Wales

 After moving to NSW in 1880 Piguenit's subjects included the Darling, Nepean and Hawkesbury Rivers as well as the Lane Cove River close to his Hunters Hill home.
 At this time he became one of the founders of the Art Society of New South Wales.
-Later, during a visit to Tasmania he was noticed by Lady Hamilton, wife of Governor Robert Hamilton and many his drawings were purchased by the government for the Hobart gallery.
+Later, during a visit to Tasmania he was noticed by Lady Hamilton, wife of Governor Robert Hamilton and many of his drawings were purchased by the government for the Hobart gallery.

-His Flood in the Darling was purchased for the National Art Gallery of New South Wales (now Art Gallery of New South Wales) in 1895.
-In 1898 and 1900 he visited Europe, exhibiting at London and Paris.
-Returning to Australia he won the Wynne Prize in 1901 with his Thunder storm on the Darling.
-In 1903 he was commissioned by the National Art Gallery of New South Wales trustees to paint Mount Kosciusko.
-By the end of the century he was regarded as the leading Australian-born landscape painter.